 Next, we’ll use the relative atomic masses to find the relative formula masses of the compounds involved in the reaction.
 The relative formula mass of a compound is the sum of the relative atomic masses of the elements in its chemical formula.

-Finally, we’ll use the balanced chemical equation to find the total relative formula masses of the reactants and products.
+Finally, using the balanced chemical equation, we’ll determine the total relative formula masses of the reactants and products.
 We’ll multiply the relative formula mass of each substance by the coefficient in front of it in the chemical equation.

 We can see that the relative masses of the reactants and products are the same, meaning that mass is conserved in the reaction.